 House Bill No. 7066 establishes new protocols for interactions between school personnel and federal immigration authorities, requiring each school district, regional educational service center, and charter school governing authority to designate at least one administrator responsible for these interactions by April 1, 2025.
-The bill mandates that school security and safety plans include specific guidelines for handling requests from immigration authorities, such as verifying identification and warrants, consulting legal counsel, and directing immigration officials to the designated administrator.
-It also prohibits disciplinary action against employees for following these protocols.
-Additionally, the bill amends Section 10-222m of the general statutes to ensure that school security and safety plans are based on updated standards and includes the designated administrator in the school security and safety committee, while removing the requirement for an additional administrator on the committee.
+The bill mandates that school security and safety plans be updated to include specific guidelines for handling requests from immigration authorities, including verifying identification and warrants, consulting legal counsel, and directing immigration officials to communicate with the designated administrator.
+It also prohibits any disciplinary action against designated employees for following these protocols.
+Additionally, the bill amends Section 10-222m of the general statutes to ensure that school safety plans are based on standards from the Department of Emergency Services and Public Protection and the Department of Education's guidance on immigration activities, while repealing existing language regarding school safety committees to include the designated administrator in the safety planning process.

 Statutes affected: New Bill: 10-222m